Peas are a popular garden treat in our household. I’ve even had more than one guest get a thrill from shelling them.

 Peas are a rewarding (and delicious) crop to grow, although not at all economical when compared to the price of a bag of frozen peas.

-I saved a lot of seed from that crop and the excess seed is available in the store.
+I saved a lot of seed from that crop and plan to just keep doing that.

 How many to plant?